The Barbini Engines

 It’s a sad reflection upon the times in which we live that it’s probably necessary to draw attention to a Barbini clone which appeared years after the cessation of Barbini production.
 This is the CS replica Barbini B.38, which was manufactured some years ago by the sadly now-defunct CS company of Shanghai, China.
 This model was made in relatively small numbers as part of CS’s long-running series of limited-edition replicas of classic model diesel engines.
 In order to prevent examples of this engine being passed off as originals (something with which I have had direct personal experience!), it may be as well to describe the differences between the CS replica and the original B.38.

 Fortunately, these differences are easily spotted.
-For a start, the exhaust port faces on the CS version are not milled flat as they are on the original Barbinis.
+For a start, the exhaust port faces on the CS version are not milled flat as they are on the original Barbinis, being left instead in their as-cast state.
 In addition, the expansions at the top of the crankcase casting into which the exhaust channels are cut are somewhat bulkier on the CS version than they are on the originals.

 Less immediately obviously, the red-anodized CS cooling jacket has an external diameter of 22 mm as opposed to the 21 mm of the original.
 The gravity die-cast crankcase of the CS replica is less cleanly cast, making the cast-on model identification characters much harder to read.
 The spring-tensioned needle valve assembly is very different indeed from the Barbini original, although it must be said that the CS unit works very well indeed.

 Finally, and most obviously of all, the prop driver is completely different from the original, while a conventional prop nut and washer are use in place of the Barbini’s spinner nut.
 The CS prop driver is secured to the shaft using a split collet rather than splines – another dead give-away when checking for originality.